-I, <insert name>, an employee of the charity the Royal Academy of Engineering, have set out below my interests in accordance with the Academy's conflicts of interest policy.
+I, <insert name> as a Trustee/ Employee / Fellow / Associate (delete as applicable) of the charity the Royal Academy of Engineering, have set out below my interests in accordance with the Academy's conflicts of interest policy.

 Please give details of the interests that apply to yourself or a member of your immediate family, connected persons or some other close personal connection.